 One of the things that struck me most was the isolation of everyone involved in the recovery process.

-It seems typical for our time (at least in Western societies) that everyone has their exclusive shut away place.
-Toddlers are in the nursery, kids at school, adults at work, the ill in hospitals, the disabled and old in nursing homes and so on.
-There are only few spaces left where generations, and people of different constitutions and walks of life mingle.
+It seems typical for our time (at least in western societies) that everyone has their exclusive shut away place.
+Toddlers are in the nursery, kids at school, adults at work, the ill in hospitals, the disabled and old in nursing homes.
+There are only few spaces left where generations and people of different constitutions and walks of life mingle.

-Wondering how this point could be taken into account, I started by imagining a town centre which would include rehabilitation facilities, and which would be composed in a way that patients and relatives could be part of a normal everyday life in town.
+Wondering how this point could be addressed, I started to image a town centre which would offer many opportunities to interact: things like access to theatre rehearsals, giving a hand in a bakery, or sitting in a cafe and watching the buzz on the town square while chatting with a stranger.
+This way patients and relatives could be part of the everyday life in town.

-By now, there are many additional ideas, all of which will come up in the book series.
+By now, there are many additional ideas, all of which come up in the book series.

 3) STIMULI FOR THE BRAIN

-A person who has suffered from a stroke or depression can do with a lot of positive stimuli, be it sitting in the sun and smelling the freshly baked bread, or from rolling into an artist’s studio with a wheelchair, and watch a new piece of art emerge, and maybe even be allowed to add a splash.
+A person who has suffered from a stroke or from a depression can do with a lot of positive stimuli, be it sitting in the sun and smelling the freshly baked bread, or rolling into an artist’s studio with a wheelchair and watching a new piece of art emerge and maybe even add a splash.

-While the brain does also need rest, the last thing it needs is boredom or too much time to worry.
+While the brain needs rest, it doesn’t need extended boredom or too much time to worry.
 It needs stimuli, positive encounters, the notion of being useful, the notion of having some self-control, the notion of being a part of something.

 HOW TO FINANCE SUCH A TOWN?

-Pretty soon, my business and economics background kicked in, and I asked the obvious questions: How to finance such a town?
+Pretty soon, my business and economics background kicked in, and I asked the obvious question: How to finance such a town?

-I was already playing around with the idea of tourism, and I realised that it might be a means to finance healthcare if it was run by the town.
+I was already playing with the idea that tourism might be a way to co-finance healthcare if tourism was run by the town.

-Again, by now, there are many additional ideas, all of which will be discussed in the book series.
+By now, there are many additional ideas, all of which are discussed in the book series.

 IS EASY TOWN AN UTOPIAN IDEA?